wkolowski/Type-Theory-Wishlist/README.md

   | Cons h t => Cons (f h) (mapl t)
 ```

 Last but not least, besides the standard `and` syntax that we have seen, there's also an alternative syntax for defining mutual inductive types and mutual recursive functions.
 We can define them in blocks which start with the keyword `mutual`.
-Then, we may list parameters shared by all definitions using copattern syntax, preceded by the `parameters` keyword.
+Then, we may list parameters shared by all definitions.
 Finally, we may give the definitions proper, _without_ using the `and` keyword.

 Above we show how to use this syntax to once more define `List'`, `NonEmptyList`, `mapl`, and `mapne`.
 It may not seem very useful, because the new definitions are longer than the original ones, but the `mutual` block style definitions should prove useful when there are many definitions that share many parameters - in such cases we save quite a lot of writing.